-Control is achieved when the Company has the power to, directly or indirectly, govern the financial and operating policies of an entity so as to obtain benefits from its activities.
+Control over an entity is achieved when the Company is exposed, or has rights, to variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
 Subsidiaries are fully consolidated from the date on which control is obtained and continue to be consolidated until the date that such control ceases.
 Intercompany balances, transactions and unrealized intercompany gains and losses are eliminated upon consolidation.